 Heather pursued a career in women’s economic empowerment and entrepreneurship after her year long placement at the OECD in France, working on a project for small to medium businesses for women.
 She then went on to spend close to a decade working with one of the largest microfinance organisations globally, Opportunity International (OI).
 In a number of roles at OI Network and OI Australia, Heather worked with partner organisations that varied from start-up NGOs to large-scale microfinance banks, all of whom were transforming the lives of hundreds of thousands of women living in poverty by helping them to create sustainable incomes through micro business.

-Her time at Sydney Community Foundation shaped her understanding of collective impact and place based philanthropy, as well as a gaining a deeper insight into gender based poverty and disadvantage in urban Australia.
+In Australia, Heather had the privilege of working on the establishment of one of the first microfinance programs in Australia, now called Many Rivers Microfinance.
+Her time at Sydney Community Foundation shaped her understanding of collective impact and place based philanthropy, as well as gaining a deeper insight into gender based poverty and disadvantage in a high income country context.

 Heather holds a Masters in Development Administration from ANU and has studied social entrepreneurship at INSEAD Singapore.
-She is a Trustee of the McLean Foundation, a philanthropic foundation dedicated to conservation, education and gender equality.
+She has expertise in social impact, community development, organisational capacity building, microfinance and program design.